cvut/qtrvsim/README.md

 | $15,1  | EBase      | Exception vector base register |
 | $16,0  | Config     | Configuration registers |

+`mtc0` and `mfc0` are used to copy value from/to general puropose registers to/from comprocessor 0 register.

 Hardware/special registers implemented:

 | Number | Name       | Description |